dhivyaa0711/graphql/README.md

     viii.
 Get all posts with all details:<br/>
     You should be able to see a query in `body -> graphql`...<br/>
     Response : you will get all the details of posted pictures<br/>
+    ix.
+Signup:<br/>
+    You should be able to see a query in `body -> graphql`...<br/>
+    Insert credentials and signup
+    x.Login:
+    You should be able to see a query in `body -> graphql`...<br/>
+    Insert credentials and Login